Abnormal Electrocardiogram Findings in Athletes

 Prolonged QT interval

-Recent consensus statements on EKG interpretation in athletes have recommended that male athletes with a QTc ≥470 ms and female athletes with a QTc ≥480 ms undergo further evaluation for long QT syndrome to better balance false positive and false negative findings 3.
+It is recommended that male athletes with a QTc greater than or equal to 470 ms and female athletes with a QTc interval greater than or equal to 480 ms undergo further evaluation for long QT syndrome to better balance false positive and false negative findings 3.

 Brugada Type 1 pattern